 The chairperson should be able to lead in building a community of faith among faculty and students not simply as a concept to be taught but as a reality to be lived in worship, service, and human relationships.
-The chairperson is responsible for the Missionary Discipleship aspect of Vocare for fellow department members.

 The chairperson should be able to discern talents, attributes, strengths, and weaknesses of religion teachers and to work with them appropriately.
 He or she should be approachable, receptive to change, and should possess administrative ability and strong moral leadership.